ondrej-kvasnovsky/design-patterns-handbook/clean-code-patterns/always-unit-test.md

 What are the exceptions?
 There can be a reason to not to write a unit test.
 The easy identifier of such a situation is length of setup for a unit test.
 If we have to mock half of the application, and our setUp method has a lot of lines, lets say more than 50, we might face to code which is not testable, it contains too many static initialization blocks and too many final keywords.
 We need to use tools like PowerMock, that can modify byte code and make the code testable by force.

+### Are there any excuses

+Many.

+One excuse I was personally fighting with was, "Should I write unit tests for code that might not be used, because it is just PoC or it is just a new product that have very low chance of success?".
+Why did I asked this question?
+Because I have spend really a lot of time to make sure our code is nearly 100% covered by tests.
+It was a lot of work just to implement all the time changing business logic.
+Keep high test coverage required extra effort.
+Then a project was thrown away.
+All that work vanished for ever.